-Answer: The Project Stakeholder is any entity affected either positively or negatively by that project.
+Answer: The Stakeholder is any entity that is being or will be affected either positively or negatively by that project.

-For example, if a refinery is installed at a Sea, then the Sea-life will be negatively affected, but the locals may get a huge rise in daily life quality.
-Both Sea-life and locals are included as stakeholders.
+For example, if a refinery is being installed at a Sea then the Sea-life will be negatively affected but the locals may get a huge rise in the quality of daily life.
+Both Sea-life and locals are included in stakeholder.

 We normally classify it as primary & secondary stakeholders.
-Primary stakeholders are also called Key stakeholders-however, there are several classifications in textbooks.
+Primary stakeholders are also called Key stakeholders.
+Though, there are a number of classifications in textbooks.

-On a construction project, we normally use the following terms for these key stakeholders.
+On a construction project, we normally use the following terms for these key stakeholders

-Client - Normally, the Sponsor, who provides finance to run a project.
+Client - Normally the Sponsor, who provides finance to run a project.

-PMC - Project Management Consultant, is hired by the Client.
+PMC - Project Management Consultant, is hired by Client.